Pimicikamak: Names

 Etymologically, pimicikamāk and related terms were understood as connoting "flowing across".
 This is widely presumed to be the origin of the name of Cross Lake in Pimicikamak territory.
 "Pimicikamak" is the collective singular name for the whole people and also the collective name for its traditional territory.
 Grouped as part of the closely related Rocky Cree, Pimicikamak refer to themselves as Nahathaway (nīhithawī) (those who speak our language) or ithiniwi (real people); they called themselves "Cree" only when speaking English or French.
 Canada's history of suppressing indigenous languages, including aboriginal peoples' use of their own names such as "Pimicikamak", was controversial until 2008, when Canada's Prime Minister Stephen Harper publicly acknowledged and apologized for this policy.
 The name "Pimicikamak" appears to have entered into English-language usage by Cree-speakers in the 1990s.
 "The Pimicikamak Cree Nation" is a polyglot and imprecise description of Pimicikamak, not a name.
 It is also known in English as "the Cross Lake Band", a description that may be confused with the Cross Lake Band of Indians (now known as the "Cross Lake First Nation").

 Traditional territory

 Aboriginal concepts of territory are sui generis and do not correspond to those of Western cartography.

 Pimicikamak's traditional territory is reported to have been the watershed of the upper Nelson River.
 It is located within the boreal forest or taiga of Canada.
 Like other indigenous peoples, Pimicikamak sees its spiritual relationship with the land as fundamental to its identity.
 Displacing indigenous spirituality through Christian missions was said to be "one of the most effective tools of assimilation" leading to "conformity within newly prescribed territorial limits."
-Canadian law continues to recognize relationships of aboriginal peoples with their traditional (c.f., treaty) territories.
+Canadian law continues to recognize relationships of aboriginal peoples with their traditional (cf., treaty) territories.